-We are offering 34 classes for JrK-5th Grade in a wide variety of subjects including creative writing, Spanish, chess, sports, acting, science, cooking, gymnastics, sewing, chorus, entrepreneurship, sign language and more!
+We are offering 27 classes for Eaglets-5th Grade in a wide variety of subjects including sports, fishing, 3D Design, gymnastics, sewing, chorus, sign language and more!

 Individual music lessons are available at Summit at the end of each school day.
 Instruction is offered in a wide variety of instruments.
 Lessons will be tailored to suit each child's special interests and needs.
 Our friendly, qualified teachers provide 30-minute weekly lessons that allow children to explore their inner musician.

 Fees are billed to parents' Summit account.
 Students from other schools are welcome, too.
 Lessons are $30 for a 30-minute lesson.
 Contact Jeff Turner, Director of Co-Curricular Programs, to inquire about lessons.
 Lessons are scheduled on a first-come, first-served basis.

 Instructors and Instruments (limited spots available as of September 2019)